eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

     other=+MAVEN

 This also means that if you define your own `[repository]` section with one of the above pre-defined names you will *override* the default location for that repository.
-(So in fact there are two ways of overriding pre-defined repositories)
+(So in fact there are two ways to override predefined repositories.)

 ### `[keystore]` section

 Although the config file supports specifying passwords in plain text, it also supports them being stored in external keystores.
 The default keystore is defined in the `[keystore]` section.
 Additional named `[keystore]`s can also be defined.
 Each keystore corresponds to a `java.security.KeyStore`.

 Supported properties include: